 Either way, be clear about what kind of administrative support the leaders will get (even if it’s none) and also let them know what kind of peer support they’ll receive.
 I personally like serving on leadership teams when everyone supports each other.
 It feels collaborative and it’s more fun!

-Biggest obstacles to leadership
+Biggest obstacles to leadership for Board members

 When you walk a mile in someone else’s shoes, you can understand them better.

 When you understand why a potential leader might hesitate, you may be able to do something about it.

 Here are some of the obstacles that can get in the way of someone stepping into a leadership role:

 - Looks like too much work or drama.
 People these days are already over-committed and the thought of taking on something that will be a lot of work is more than most want to bite off.
 Or if you have more than a small amount of drama in your organization, it can deter potential leaders.